Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 Mistake 2: Rounding between steps

-Some people try to do this math themselves and round after each step.
+Some people try to do this math themselves and round to the nearest 10% after each step.
 Don't.
-The VA rounds once, at the very end.
+Every table step is already a whole number, and the conversion to the nearest 10% happens only on the final combined value.
 Rounding mid-calculation gives the wrong answer.

 Mistake 3: Not filing both sides of a bilateral condition